google-deepmind/mujoco/doc/modeling.rst

    convergence with a good rate, but it cannot compete with Newton in terms of number of iterations, especially when high accuracy is desired.
 However its iterations are much faster, and are not affected by fill-in or increased complexity due to elliptic cones.
 If Newton proves to be too slow, try CG next.
--  The PGS solver used to be the default solver until recently, and was substantially improved in MuJoCo 1.50 by making it work with sparse models.
-However we have not yet found a situation where it is the best algorithm, which is not to say that such situations do not exist.
+-  The PGS solver is best when the number of degrees of freedom is larger than the number of constraints.
 PGS solves a constrained optimization problem and has sub-linear convergence in our experience, however it usually makes rapid progress on the first few iterations.
 So it is a good choice when inaccurate solutions can be tolerated.
 For systems with large mass ratios or other model properties causing poor conditioning, PGS convergence tends to be rather slow.
    Keep in mind that PGS performs sequential updates, and therefore breaks symmetry in systems where the physics should be symmetric.
 In contrast, CG and Newton perform parallel updates and preserve symmetry.
 -  The Noslip solver is a modified PGS solver.
 It is executed as a post-processing step after the main solver (which can be Newton, CG or PGS).
 The main solver updates all unknowns.
 In contrast, the Noslip solver updates only the constraint forces in friction dimensions, and ignores constraint regularization.
 This has the effect of suppressing